Yordan Alvarez Player Props: Astros vs. Guardians

 Yordan Alvarez At The Plate

-- Alvarez is batting .389 with two homers during his last outings and is riding a five-game hitting streak.
+- Alvarez will look to extend his five-game hitting streak.
+He's batting .389 with two homers during his last games.

-- Alvarez has picked up an RBI in 48.4% of his games this season, with more than one RBI in 29.0% of his games.
-He has also produced three or more runs in seven contests.
+- Alvarez has had at least one RBI in 48.4% of his games this year (30 of 62), with two or more RBI 18 times (29%).
+He has also accounted for three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.